zalando/postgres-operator/docs/reference/operator_parameters.md

   Postgres pods are [terminated forcefully](https://kubernetes.io/docs/concepts/workloads/pods/pod/#termination-of-pods) after this timeout.
 The default is `5m`.

+* **custom_pod_annotations**
+  This key/value map provides a list of annotations that get attached to each pod of a database created by the operator.
+If the annotation key is also provided by the database definition, the database definition value is used.

 * **watched_namespace**
   The operator watches for Postgres objects in the given namespace.
 If not specified, the value is taken from the operator namespace.
 A special `*`